Cystoisospora

 MICROBIOLOGY

-- Sporulated oocysts are infective, sporozoites penetrate enterocytes of small intestine and develop into trophozoites.
+- Sporozoites penetrate enterocytes of small intestine where they develop into trophozoites.

-- Transmission occurs by ingestion of contaminated water and food.[3]
+- Transmission occurs by ingestion of contaminated water and food, and infection is associated with immunosuppression.[1]

 There's more to see -- the rest of this topic is available only to subscribers.